 The Management monitors the return on capital as well as the level of dividend to shareholders.
 The Company goal is to continue to be able to provide return to shareholders by continuing to distribute dividends in future period.
 Refer the following table for the final and interim dividend declared and paid.

-(c) The Company had made an application for approval of expansion plan to Gujarat Maritime Board (GMB) on 1st October 2012.
-The approval was received from GMB vide letter dated 10th April 2015.
-As per one of the conditions of the approval, the Company had issued a bank guarantee of ^ 185.35 Million which was encashed by GMB on 13th February 2019.
-Further, GMB also asked the Company to pay ^ 337.59 million towards liquidated damages along with interest thereupon at the rate of 18% per annum, and GST on the aforesaid bank guarantee amounting to ^ 33.36 million along with interest thereupon at the rate of 18% per annum, vide their letter dated 27th October 2021.
-The Company reviewed the terms and conditions of approval and based on the management assessment and external legal expert advice, the Management believes that the amount of bank guarantee is recoverable as well as no liquidated damages are liable to be paid and had filed a Commercial Suit before the Commercial Court, Rajula in this regard.
+(c) The Company had made an application for approval of expansion plan to Gujarat Maritime Board (GMB) on 1 October 2012.
+The approval was received from GMB vide letter dated 10 April 2015.
+As per one of the conditions of the approval, the Company had issued a bank guarantee of INR 185.35 Million which was encashed by GMB on 13 February 2019.
+Further, GMB also asked the Company to pay INR 337.59 million towards liquidated damages along with interest thereupon at the rate of 18% per annum, and GST on the aforesaid bank guarantee amounting to INR 33.36 million along with interest thereupon at the rate of 18% per annum, vide their letter dated 27 October 2021.
+The Company reviewed the terms and conditions of approval and based on the management assessment and external legal expert advice, the Management believes that the amount of bank guarantee is recoverable as well as no liquidated damages are liable to be paid, and had filed a Commercial Suit before the Commercial Court, Rajula in this regard.
 The Commercial Court, Rajula has directed both the parties to settle the matter through Arbitration process.
-The proceedings for appointment of arbitrator was initiated by the Company by sending legal notice u/s 11 of the Arbitration Act on 28th August 2023.
-The said notice was replied by GMB on 27th September 2023 stating that the matter should be resolved as per the dispute resolution mechanism as par the concession agreement.
-The Company has given its concurrence for the alternative dispute resolution mechanism and the matter is pending for further proceedings.
+The proceedings for appointment of arbitrator was initiated by the Company.
+GMB on 27 September 2023 responded to the Company stating that the matter should be resolved as per the dispute resolution mechanism as par the concession agreement.
+The Company has given its concurrence for the alternative dispute resolution mechanism.
+Both the Company and GMB have nominated its representative and dispute resolution period of 180 days has commenced from 28 April 2025.

 35. Segment reporting